 Benefits for the Educator/Facility

-In addition to helping parents, an intro to breastfeeding class can help you and your business:
+In addition to helping parents, an intro to breastfeeding workshop can help you and your business:

 - Boost enrollment in your breastfeeding, newborn care or other classes.